Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform/docs-site/src/markdown-pages/what-is-eop.md

 ## Governance

 Being a sector wide initiative, there is a need for governance to support equity amongst the stakeholders.
-There are two groups for governing EOP.
+There would be two groups for governing EOP.
 The first is a Steering Group on the strategic direction of EOP.
-The second is a Technical Working Group which will focus on the technical direction of EOP in terms of architecture, collaboration, development practices and technical priorities.
+The second is a Technical Working Group which would focus on the technical direction of EOP in terms of architecture, collaboration, development practices and technical priorities.

 <h3 id="steering-group">Steering Group</h3>